 Today it is a popular tourist attraction and if you did like to spend the evening with dinner and music-dance, head to Moulin Rouge.
 The shows and dinner at the Moulin Rouge gets sold out often, so book in advance.
 Here is a highly recommended Moulin Rouge show (Féerie) with dinner options.

-Day 4 – Day Trips from Paris to Versailles (+ Giverny)
+Day 4 of 4 days in Paris Itinerary – Day Trips from Paris to Versailles (+ Giverny)

 We took a day tour from Paris to Versailles and we HIGHLY recommend you take a guided tour as well.
 The palace of Versailles is ONE of the busiest and most visited palaces in Europe.
 We took an early tour (arrived at 08:30 am) and the palace complex was packed.
 We had to wait for our guide to get us the tickets to get in to the Palace courtyard – without a guided tour, we would be waiting FOREVER.